-Living with flatmates in Reykjavík surely means that you will live in a multicultural environment.
-If any of your classmates are Icelandic, take the opportunity to learn more about their culture and language!
+Living with flatmates in Reykjavík means you'll experience a multicultural environment.
+If any of your roommates are Icelandic, take the opportunity to learn more about their culture and language!

 Advantages and disadvantages of sharing a flat in Reykjavík